 - Mix an additional 10 seconds.

 - Remove dough from mixer and place on plastic wrap.
-Gently knead dough to work in any dry ingredients.
+Gently knead dough to work in any dry pieces.
 Wrap dough well with plastic wrap.

 - Roll dough on generously floured surface.